 NOTE 2: As per IETF RFC 7540 [7], a stream ID once closed cannot be reused on the same HTTP/2 connection.

 The 3GPP NF shall take care to avoid simultaneous stream ID exhaustion on all the available HTTP/2 connections towards each peer.

+An NF acting as an HTTP/2 client shall support testing whether a connection is still active by sending a PING frame as specified in subclause 6.7 of IETF RFC 7540 [7].
+When and how often a PING frame may be sent is implementation specific but shall be configurable by operator policy.

+A PING frame shall not be sent more often than every 60 s on each path.